MagdalenaRahn/Project_1_Classification/readme.md

 1. To examine the Telco Churn database and, using visualisations (charts) and statistical tests in the Python programming language.

 2. To determine which factor or factors lead to customer churn.

+_Initial Questions :
+1. Does customer age have an influence on churn rate ?

+2. Do customers with tech support churn more or less than customers without tech support ?

+3. Do customers without internet, with DSL or with fiber optic internet churn more or less than customers with a different internet service ?

+4. Do customers with paperless billing churn more or less than customers without paperless billing ?